OceanSprint/pydev/README.md

 # pydev

-A `flake-parts` module to setup an opinionated development environment for working on open source Python packages.
+A `flake-parts` module to setup an opinionated development environment for working on Python packages.